All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Glucagon Suppression

 Glucagon is the hormone that tells the liver to release stored sugar into the bloodstream.
-In type 2 diabetes, glucagon levels are often inappropriately elevated.
+In type 2 diabetes, glucagon levels are often inappropriately improved.
 Tirzepatide suppresses glucagon secretion after meals, reducing the liver's sugar output and helping keep post-meal blood sugar spikes in check.

 Weight-Driven Insulin Sensitivity

 Excess body fat, particularly visceral fat around the organs, is a primary driver of insulin resistance.
 By producing substantial weight loss, tirzepatide indirectly but powerfully improves insulin sensitivity.
-Many patients who lose 15 to 20% of body weight see their insulin resistance improve dramatically, sometimes enough to reverse their diabetes diagnosis entirely .
+Many patients who lose 15 to 20% of body weight see their insulin resistance improve dramatically, sometimes enough to reverse their diabetes diagnosis entirely.

 Liver Fat Reduction